refold-languages/articles/roadmap/en/stage-0/b/enjoyment.md

 sort: 1
 ---

-Popular language learning apps like Duolingo and Babel focus on making the language learning process fun through gamification and cute graphics.
+Popular language learning apps like Duolingo and Babbel focus on making the language learning process fun through gamification and cute graphics.
 What they fail to do is make the _language itself_ fun.

 Having fun in your target language is the only way to acquire the language.